microsoft/nni/docs/source/feature_engineering/gradient_feature_selector.rst

    ...
    X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33, random_state=42)

-   # initlize a selector
+   # initialize a selector
    fgs = FeatureGradientSelector(n_features=10)
    # fit data
    fgs.fit(X_train, y_train)
-   # get improtant features
+   # get important features
-   # will return the index with important feature here.
+   # will return the index with an important feature here.
    print(fgs.get_selected_features())

    ...

-And you could reference the examples in ``/examples/feature_engineering/gradient_feature_selector/``\ , too.
+And you could reference the examples in ``/examples/feature_engineering/gradient_feature_selector/``\, too.

 **Parameters of class FeatureGradientSelector constructor**

 *
-  **order** (int, optional, default = 4) - What order of interactions to include.
+  **order** (int, optional, default = 4) - What order of interactions to include?
 Higher orders may be more accurate but increase the run time.
 12 is the maximum allowed order.

 *
   **penalty** (int, optional, default = 1) - Constant that multiplies the regularization term.

 *
-  **n_features** (int, optional, default = None) - If None, will automatically choose number of features based on search.
+  **n_features** (int, optional, default = None) - If None, will automatically choose a number of features based on search.
 Otherwise, the number of top features to select.

 *
   **max_features** (int, optional, default = None) - If not None, will use the 'elbow method' to determine the number of features with max_features as the upper limit.